Ingredion (INGR) Q2 2017 Results - Earnings Call Transcript

 Moving to our non-operational items, we recognized a benefit of $0.07 per share for the quarter.
 Our adjusted tax rate was lower, contributing $0.06 per share benefit.
 The lower tax rate was largely driven by the effect of the appreciation in the Mexican peso and resulting valuation of U.S. dollar-denominated balances for tax purposes.
 Our shares outstanding reflected a per share benefit of $0.02.
 These benefits were offset by higher financing costs of less than $0.01.

 I'm going to move fairly quickly through the year-to-date figures.
 Net sales were up year-to-date.
-Higher volumes in foreign exchange more than offset lower price/mix.
+Higher volumes in foreign exchange more than offset lower price mix.
 Gross profit was higher by $31 million as a result of margin expansion in North America and higher volumes from the inclusion of TIC Gums acquisition and organic growth in specialty ingredients.
 Reported and adjusted operating incomes were $406 million and $433 million, respectively.

 Reported operating income was lower than adjusted operating income by $27 million.
 This difference is largely related to pre-tax restructuring charges of $17 million in Argentina from employee severance as we took action to improve efficiency and lower our operating costs.
 And we have pre-tax expense of $10 million for integration and acquisition costs, including the fair value markup of acquired TIC Gums inventory.
 Our reported and adjusted earnings per share were $3.46 and $3.77, respectively.